 Big businesses are increasingly working with innovative startups.
 Startups do not deal with any hierarchical or administrative issues or constraints unlike big businesses; that is why they can afford to be more agile (Scrum method), they cultivate special customer relationships, and they are extremely flexible regarding their deployment.
 We are talking about a virtuous circle: startups bring fresh new ideas, as well as flexibility, and big businesses offer financial and personal support, they help them developing their talents and they take part in developing local and national economies.

-This is how Mobility Work, the next-gen CMMS, was created.
+This is how Mobility Work, the next-gen maintenance software, was created.
 The idea of the first online community dedicated to industrial maintenance came about in FMGC plant in Brittany in France (a foundry, subsidiary of the French material transformation specialist Farinia Group); and thanks to the group and its CEO Frederic Guinot’s operational and financial support, the next-gen CMMS Mobility Work officially became a startup in May 2016.

 Although collaborations between startups and big businesses are more common, SMBs are also part of this new collaboration system.
 Collaborations between startups and SMBs are not as common, since most SMBs are quite reticent when it comes to financing projects or taking risks.
 However, an increasing number of SMBs are now working with startups, since they face the same issues as big businesses (innovation, competition).